 Separation is when you and your partner stop living together in a domestic or marriage-like relationship.
 This can occur whilst you are still living together or if one party leaves your home.

 A divorce does not finalise issues relating to children and/or property matters.
 These arrangements must be finalised and documented separately.
-See ‘Parenting’ and ‘Dividing your property’ (links below) for more information.
+See Children’s Matters and Financial Matters for more information.

 A divorce is the legal dissolution of your marriage.
 You can apply for a divorce in Australia if either you or your spouse: